Brob2nd/Smash-Remix-Debugged/readme.md

 ### 12-Character Battle Mode
 - New VS mode for easily tracking 12cbs.
-- Features 4 preset character sets (Default, Japanese, Polygon, Remix) and allows for a custom character set per player.
+- Features 5 preset character sets (Default, Japanese, Polygon, Remix, Polygon Remix) and allows for a custom character set per player.
 - Best character for each player is tracked as the number of TKOs the opposing player experiences against your character.
 - Only ports 1 and 2 work with this mode.